 This low level of biblical literacy within the church is especially troubling in view of how the Bible is woven into so much of what we do and how we do it.
 Scripture is read during worship, preached on during the sermon, and taught during small group Bible studies on the Lord's Day and on other days of the week.
 Remember that there's a reason we still call it Sunday School.
 It's a place to learn the Scriptures in a structured, systematic way.
-Then there are also the opportunities you already have, or need to create, to give attention to the Bible in personal study and devotions.
+Then there are also the opportunities you already have, or need to create, to give attention to the Bible in personal study and devotions, or in other group settings.
+When we read and listen to the Scriptures, we need to do so not only individually but in community with others.